Lift Assisted Backcountry Skiing

-Avalanche Safety Equipment: Provided at no extra charge for all guests on all Powder Hunter day trips.
+Avalanche Safety Equipment: Provided at no extra charge for all guests on all Lift Assisted Backcountry day trips.
 Please let us know in advance if you do not have your own!!

 Flexibility: In addition to total flexibility to head to any ski area within reach of Niseko on the day of your trip, we can usually even change your trip to a backcountry tour if weather conditions are better suited to that.
 If we are able to make this adjustment, there may be some cost difference but HBC will refund / charge on site as necessary to make the change.

 Included below is a brief description of some (but not all) of our options on Powder Hunter trips.
 Please note we do not accept bookings for specific resorts on mixed-group trips; this allows us to let the weather dictate where we go on the day of your trip.
 However, we do accept requests and on private trips.

 *Requested destination must be within day trip reach of Niseko ie. maximum 2 hours travel time each way.

 Niseko Back Bowls